elotroalex/chiens/_texts/translation.md

 *(He nears his ear close to the ground.)*

 Oh, steps; hooves of horses; crawling larvae grown in the valley of my ears.
 Confluence.
 Puddles.
 Languages.
 Safe hands of the blind.
 I hurt.
-Oh.
-Oh, I hurt.
+Oh, how I hurt.

-*(He stands up; at this moment the moon shines brightly in the sky.
+*(He stands up; at this moment, the moon shines brightly in the sky.
 Toussaint fades into the night.
 He stops, turns around, and shouts from a distance.)*

 - {:.sp} Toussaint.

-- {:.pr} To the irresponsible bid, at my expense, at my own risk and peril ...
+- {:.pr} On to the reckless gambit, at my expense, at my own risk and peril ...

 *(Toussaint is gone.)*